okuvshynov/experiments/llama_duo/README.md

 ```
 [ ] Both async and sync speculation - if we don't have good candidate, generate N new tokens in place.
 [ ] Tree-based speculation
+[ ] beam search, not greedy sampling only.
+[ ] make it work with some popular UI/API (what are those?)
 [ ] No hardcoded models
 [ ] Saving cache between sessions.
 [ ] Hardware to try it on: